Skip to main content

 What are the main differences between Concerta and Vyvanse?

-Concerta and Vyvanse are both classified as stimulant medications.
-Both are classified as Schedule II drugs and a controlled substances by the U.S. Food and Drug Administration (FDA) because of the potential for abuse and dependence.
+Concerta and Vyvanse are both stimulant medications.
+Both are classified as Schedule II drugs and controlled substances by the U.S. Drug Enforcement Administration (DEA) because of the potential for abuse and dependence.
+As stimulants, these medications work by affecting neurotransmitters (chemical messengers) in the brain called dopamine and norepinephrine.
+This helps improve symptoms of ADHD, such as increasing focus and decreasing impulsivity.
+The actions on neurotransmitters also help improve BED.

 Concerta is used to treat ADHD in adults and children.
-Concerta is available in both brand-name and generic forms.
+It is available in both brand-name and generic formulations.
 The active ingredient of Concerta is methylphenidate (extended-release).
-Concerta is dosed once per day.
+Concerta is typically dosed once per day.

 The length of treatment with Concerta or Vyvanse varies.
 Some patients take a “drug holiday.”
 During a drug holiday, the medication is temporarily stopped, for example, during summer vacation when school is not in session.
 Your healthcare professional can help you determine if you or your child should take a drug holiday.